 Thomas has been joking about his thinning locks for a while now, with some running banter between himself and young Californian golfer Rickie Fowler (whose hairline is very much intact) having first appeared on Twitter in 2015.
 Back then, Thomas wrote: “It’s always a bit emotional walking in to get a haircut… Never know if it may be my last.”

 Fowler offered to lend him some hair and mild guffaws could be heard across the golfing Twittersphere, but it wasn’t Fowler that was ribbing Thomas at the recent Northern Trust Open in New York.
 That honour appears to have fallen to their Floridian PGA tourmate, Bud Cauley.

 “@budcauley you’re mean” wrote Thomas alongside a photograph he posted on Snapchat which depicted a written message hanging on the door of his hotel room.
 It was addressed to Justin Thomas and read: “Grow some hair.”

 Insult easier to bear

 The two players – Cauley and Thomas – are clearly good friends, as they were recently filmed taking part in a series of silly challenges for an online video.
 Hopefully, this will have made Cauley’s insult a little easier to bear.

 Millions of men around the world are losing their hair to androgenetic alopecia, and while most will start to experience this for the first time while in their 30s and 40s, there are still a sizeable percentage who see thinning in their 20s – or even earlier.
-In simple terms, anyone unlucky enough to be experiencing a receding hairline or thinninghair around their crown and top of their head has been pre-selected by genetics to lose hair at some point in their life.
-The misconception exist that this doesn’t happen to a man until he is middle-aged, but it can actually start to present any time following puberty.
+In simple terms, anyone unlucky enough to be experiencing a receding hairline or thinning hair around their crown and top of their head has been pre-selected by genetics to lose hair at some point in their life.
+The misconception exists that this doesn’t happen to a man until he is middle-aged, but it can actually start to present any time following puberty.